ksteckert/ring-pi/README.md

 It is a very basic CLI tool for arming a Ring home security system in HOME or AWAY mode, and for DISARMING.

-- Automatically arm your system to `HOME` every night
+- Automatically arm your system to `HOME` every night - test
 - Setup custom rules that interact with your smart home setup
 - Sitting at your computer, want to arm the alarm, but you're too lazy to get up and your phone is across the room?
 Just run `ring home`.
 - Use your imagination